Henries to Microhenries Converter

 The microhenry is a multiple of the henry, which is the SI derived unit for electrical inductance.
-In the metric system, "micro" is the prefix for 10-6.
-Microhenries can be abbreviated as μH, for example 1 microhenry can be written as 1 μH.
+In the metric system, "micro" is the prefix for millionths, or 10-6.
+Microhenries can be abbreviated as μH; for example, 1 microhenry can be written as 1 μH.

 Henry to Microhenry Conversion Table

 |0.000002 H||2 μH|

 |0.000006 H||6 μH|

 |0.000008 H||8 μH|

 |0.0000001 H||0.1 μH|